lovelovedokidoki/reactelevator/README.md

 ### ElevatorInterface.js

 To do that, I implement a React component called ‘ElevatorInterface’.
 First I make a skeleton for it, then build a testsuite with tests that necessitate the wanted behaviour.

-Now, testing in React proved to be a bit difficult.
-(I have some experience with React, but not many years.)
+Testing in React proved to be a bit more difficult than I expected.
 There’s a few kinks such that rendering is not done the same way and therefore especially setState can act differently in testing than in browser rendering.
 Because setState will not activate a callback function correctly under testing, I had no way to prevent a race condition that occurs when using state to contain knowledge about which floors have been enqueued by the user.
 In a production version of such a project as this that would be a no-go, but I’ll let it be since it’s just an exercise.
 Grill me about it if you would like to. :-)

+Testing functions of interest are in src/ElevatorInterface.test.js.
+Hopefully the tests are self-explanatory.

 The ElevatorInterface class requires 2 things for usage:
 * 1. It accepts a prop “arrivedAtFloorEventHandler” that it expects to be a method with signature (x : number) => void.
 That will be called every time the elevator arrives at a floor requested by a user.